Sport and culture strategy development

 Live Borders, sportscotland and Public Health Scotland are among those engaged in developing the strategy and initial workshops have been held and the results collated, along with relevant data.

-A finalised strategy is expected in Spring 2025.
+A finalised strategy is expected early in 2026.

 Culture and Arts Strategy